Frequently Asked Questions

 Statistically, yes.
 Safety audits show a 67% chance of continued existence through the next fiscal quarter.
 Please note that “safe” is a relative term in vacuum environments.

-Note that Very Deep Space does come with dangers, however; Green Worms for example.
-You can read more about a Green Worm Incident here.
+Note that venturing into Very Deep Space does come with dangers.
+Like Green Worms for example.

 What happened the last time gravity failed?